Review · Other Supplements

 -

 The main guide.
-Roughly 80–100 pages.
-The first third explains what CKD is and how diet affects kidney function — standard nephrology 101.
-The middle third is the dietary plan: food lists, meal timing, and recipes.
+Roughly 80–100 pages, formatted as a PDF.
+The first third explains what CKD is and how diet affects kidney function — this is standard nephrology 101.
+The middle third is the dietary protocol: food lists, meal timing, and recipes.
 The final third covers supplements, exercise, and stress management.
-The writing is plain and easy to follow.
+The writing is plain and accessible, but it reads like a compilation of existing free resources.

 -

 A 7-day meal plan.
-Breakfast, lunch, dinner, and snacks designed to be low in sodium, potassium, and phosphorus.
+Breakfast, lunch, dinner, and snacks, all designed to be low in sodium, potassium, and phosphorus.
 The recipes are simple and realistic.
-If you’ve never followed a renal diet, this is the most useful part of the package.
+If you’ve never followed a renal diet before, this is the most useful part of the package.

 -

 Food lists by CKD stage.
-Tables of what to eat, limit, and avoid based on your estimated GFR.
-Handy for quick reference, though similar tables exist free on the NKF website.
+Tables that tell you what to eat, limit, and avoid depending on your estimated GFR.
+This is helpful for quick reference, but identical tables exist on the NKF website.

 -